Header Nav

 Content Population

-This content is not populated leveraging a block, but instead a page of a specific structure, leveraging sections.
+This content is not populated leveraging a block, but instead a page with a specific structure using sections.

 -